 EHRs are robust solutions that provide the kind of information well-suited for larger systems like hospitals.
 We speak to the EHR a lot here because these healthcare giants represent a significant percentage of potential software users.
 However, there is a very specific instance when EMRs are superior to EHRs: urgent care.

 Episodic care is very different from other types of patient care, and one of the biggest disadvantages of an EHR is it doesn’t support the efficiency that is vital to on-demand healthcare.
-An EMR and practice management (PM) system — especially one that is purpose-built for urgent care — provides a workflow that makes sense for these users.
+An urgent care EMR and practice management (PM) system — especially one that is purpose-built for urgent care — provides a workflow that makes sense for these users.
 Customized templates exclude extraneous fields and other workflow bottlenecks that slow down the patient journey.

 In an Experity case study, Dr. James Yost of CRH Healthcare reported that charting with the Experity EMR allows him to complete charting in about 45 seconds compared to the four or five minutes it used to take.